Helping a Student Get Help

 Ask the student to follow up with you and let you know how it goes.
 Tell the student you don't need to know the details, but you would like to hear whether they had an appointment and whether it was helpful.

-If you hear that the student had an appointment with a counselor but that it wasn't helpful, you could suggest that the student make another appointment with a different counselor.
+If you hear that the student had an appointment with a clinician but that it wasn't helpful, you could suggest that the student make another appointment with a different clinician.
 If you hear of other complaints about the service, please encourage the student to bring them to the attention of the Director of the Counseling Center, or to allow you to do so on the student's behalf.